 - Relationship Problems.
 In some cases, the role of relational issues in connection with sexual dysfunction is fairly obvious.
 In others it's harder to discern.
 Some couples mistakenly believe that they can leave their unresolved conflicts at the bedroom door.
 Perhaps you and your spouse need to do some soul-searching.
 Do you have good conflict resolution skills?
 Are you subtly putting your husband down or disrespecting him in other ways?
 If you are, you shouldn't be surprised if his interest in you begins to wane.

 Naturally, this "Top Ten List" is offered here only as a starting place.
 As a matter of fact, there can be any number of complicated reasons for a husband's loss of interest in sex.
 Not least among these is failure to understand God's purpose in creating marriage and sexuality in the first place – the sealing of a one-flesh union between man and woman which is in turn designed to reflect Christ's self-sacrificial love for the church (see Ephesians 5:31-33).
 In our society, both husbands and wives frequently lose sight of this aspect of their relationship.

-If you need referrals to counselors who are qualified to assist you in this area, don't hesitate to give us a call.
-Focus on the Family's Counseling Department can provide you with a list of professional Christian counselors in your locality who specialize in issues related to sexual dysfunction.
+If you need referrals to counselors who are qualified to assist you in this area, give us a call.
+Focus on the Family's Counseling department can provide you with a list of professional Christian counselors in your locality who specialize in issues related to sexual dysfunction.
 Our staff would also be more than happy to discuss your situation with you over the phone.
-You can contact them at this number.

 Causes for Men's Diminished Sex Drive: Dr. Michael Systma examines the common causes of diminished sexual desire in men.